Program and People

-The LOCKSS Program is a digital library initiative of Stanford Libraries, managed by folks who know and care about digital preservation.
+The LOCKSS Program is a digital library initiative of Stanford University Libraries, managed by folks who know and care about digital preservation.

-The LOCKSS Program is a Stanford University Auxiliary enterprise, situated within the Digital Library Systems and Services group in Stanford Libraries.
+The LOCKSS Program is a Stanford University Auxiliary enterprise, situated within the Digital Library Systems and Services group in Stanford University Libraries.
 The Program started in 1999 to help sustain the library's role as steward of published scholarly materials, as those materials transitioned from print to digital format.

-The LOCKSS Program is the principal maintainer of the eponymous, open-source LOCKSS software; supports communities and organizations using LOCKSS technologies for digital preservation; and promotes community-based approaches to digital preservation.
+The LOCKSS Program is the principal maintainer of the eponymous, open-source LOCKSS system; supports communities and organizations using LOCKSS technologies for digital preservation; and promotes community-based approaches to digital preservation.
 As digital preservation needs, best practices, and technologies evolve, the Program continues to adapt to provide principled digital preservation solutions.

 Thib Guicherd-Callin, Program Manager